The Benefits of Psychedelics

 The Prevalence of End-of-Life Anxiety

-Despite promising results, there are still significant barriers to accessing psychedelic therapy for those facing the end of their lives.
-Psychedelics remain illegal in many parts of the world, and research into their use as medicine is still in its early stages.
+Despite the positive effects, several barriers to the availability of psychedelic therapy to end-of-life patients remain.
+Psychedelics are banned in many parts of the world, and research into their use as medicine remains in its infancy.

-Funny how the only cure for end-of-life anxiety seems to be…well…the end of life.
+Funny how the only treatment for end-of-life anxiety appears to be… well, the end of life.

 Current Treatments for End-of-Life Anxiety

-Going through the toughest moment in life?
-Psychedelics and a peaceful mindset may help you cope, but sorry, they don’t come in candy form.
+Experiencing the worst period of life?
+Psychedelics and a serene mind may aid you in overcoming, but sorry, they don’t come in a sweet candy form.

 Types of Psychedelics Used in End-of-Life Anxiety Treatment